 X Path was designed as Morningside’s version of undecided.
 It gives students the ability to explore and consider their future, but the difference is that it offers a structured process to explore interests and ideas that matter to the student, said Dr. Alden Stout, associate vice president of academic affairs at Morningside.

 “At other schools, students who are undecided on a major may be left to their own devices to figure it out,” Stout said.
-“We are actually giving them a very guided and structured path to help them effectively figure out what they want to do to be successful both in college and in their careers.”
+“We are actually giving them a very guided and structured path to help them effectively figure out what they want to do to be successful both in university and in their careers.”

 Students may participate in the X Path program for as little as a semester or up to two years, receiving one-on-one support from staff and faculty mentors.
 Among other things, they will complete a strengths inventory, explore careers related to their strengths, and meet with professionals working in their interest areas.

-Students on the X Path also have access to Morningside’s XP Guarantee, which is offered to all Morningside students and is the college’s assurance that students will graduate in four years or less and have a job or head to graduate school within six months of graduation, so long as they meet basic reqirements.
+Students on the X Path also have access to Morningside’s XP Guarantee, which is offered to all Morningside students and is the university’s assurance that students will graduate in four years or less and have a job or head to graduate school within six months of graduation, so long as they meet basic reqirements.

 The Adventure program is for students who want the flexibility and autonomy to develop their own educational experience.
 The program builds off of learner-centered programs already offered at the high school level.

 “There are various high schools like Iowa Big that inspire students to take more freedom and ownership of their own learning – more ownership and independence,” Stout said.
-“And we think this program will be able to give those students an environment to do this at the college level.”
+“And we think this program will be able to give those students an environment to do this at the university level.”

 The Adventure program will give students the freedom to do everything from designing their own major to taking project-based coursework that focuses on solving real-world problems.